September 21, 2021 - 11:30 am

 The Durham Conference is particularly friendly which is helped by the conversations in the college bar, and folk music night on the Wednesday.
 Bring your instruments and join in!

 This year’s conference is accessible both physically and virtually.
 For the first time, we offer ‘online only’ booking options for everyone who wishes to participate in a virtual way.
 Like in 2019, we have changed our prices to create a subsidised rate for students, those in ministry and those from the global south to encourage more diversity and a greater range of conversation.
+Conference prices become visible during booking.
 We look forward to meeting you.

-More information will be published here in the upcoming months.
+More information will be published here in the near future.
 Please sign up for our newsletter to stay updated on this conference.

 Conference Organising Group